SARM stands for selective androgen receptor modulator, and it’s a type of drug that’s chemically similar to anabolic

-Nonsteroidal SARMs have only been around for a couple of decades and, unfortunately, are lacking in human research.
+SARMs have only been around for a couple of decades and, unfortunately, haven’t been well-studied in humans.

 We just don’t know enough about how they work and their potential long-term side effects, which is a very legitimate cause for concern.

-We don’t know for sure, but here’s what we do know, though . . .
+We don’t know for sure, but here’s what we do know . . .

-One of the key selling points for many of these drugs is the claim that they don’t blunt your body’s production of testosterone.
+One of the key selling points for many types of SARMs is the claim that they don’t blunt your body’s production of testosterone.

 This is a lie.
 They absolutely do.

 For example, in one study conducted by scientists at the behest of GTx, Inc., a pharmaceutical company that specializes in making SARMs, male subjects taking 3 mg of the SARM ostarine per day for 86 days experienced a 23% drop in free testosterone and 43% drop in total testosterone levels (during the trial).